neondatabase/website/content/docs/guides/manage-database-access.md

     app_db=>
     ```

 You may want to employ a more granular privilege scheme in your database access configuration, which you can do using a similar approach of creating 'group' roles and granting membership to those roles.
-For more information about granting privileges in PostgreSQL, please see the [GRANT](https://www.postgresql.org/docs/current/sql-grant.html) command in the _PostgreSQL documentation_.
+For more information about granting privileges in Postgres, please see the [GRANT](https://www.postgresql.org/docs/current/sql-grant.html) command in the _PostgreSQL documentation_.